TheRealAnonymous008/quartz/content/details/psychology/interaction/Persuasion.md

 	* Perceived competition, *difficulty* or frustration negatively affects liking.
 Conversely, perceived cooperation, *easiness*, and a general pleasant experience positively affects liking.
 	* *Association* affects liking.
 Merely being associated with a good event, even one we had no control over, can be enough to influence others positively.
 Conversely for bad events.[^liking_2] [^liking_3]
 		* This is especially apparent when prestige is low and we ride on the achievement of others.
 It is accomplishment deriving from outside the self.

+* *Some rules for establishing "likability"*.
+	* The liking must be genuine.
+	* Complements only work if they seem genuine and at the level on par with the  [[Communication|rapport]] established
+	* Use nonverbals.
+	* Learn to be interested enough that "liking" comes off as genuine

 [^liking_1]: From [[Influence -- The Psychology of Persuasion by Cialdini|Cialdini]]
 [^liking_2]: This is why people shoot the messenger and why advertisers hop on the bandwagon and why Pavlov's dogs drool at the sound of a bell.